6 Ways to Quickly Build Trust in Your Business

 This one should be a given, but it’s worth mentioning!

-If people are happy with the way you do business, they’ll likely refer you.
+When clients are happy with the way you do business, they’re more likely refer you.
 And people are 4x more likely to buy when referred by a friend.
 (Source)

 2) Share Social Proof